vw79/IOOP/readme.txt

-1) Delete the connection string in reaad me before you push.
+1) Delete the connection string in readme before you push.

 	i) Open the app.config file and delete the ??? eg. add name ="myCS" connectionString='???'